Neat places of geologic interest in and around Clinton County

 INTRODUCTION

-A prominent, tree-less portion of the northwest-facing slope of Bald Eagle Mountain between Castanea and McElhatten has been dubbed "the bald spot," "Snoopy on skis," and other names over the years.
+A prominent, tree-less portion of the northwest-facing slope of Bald Eagle Mountain between Castanea and McElhatten has been dubbed the "Bare Spot" in some historical accounts, "Snoopy on skis" by students, and other names over the years.
 This feature, formally know as a felsenmeer, has an interesting geologic history, actually owing its origin to the past Ice Age.

 Looking eastward from Lock Haven in the summer, this spot on the hillside attracts the eye because of the stark contrast between the surrounding green vegetative cover and the gray, irregular break in that cover.
 In winter, its snow blanket often sets this region apart from its surroundings.